Skip to main content

 Rate limiting

-60 requests per minute per user, enforced in-memory with periodic cleanup.
+60 requests per minute per user, enforced via a distributed sliding window shared across instances.

 Result truncation